impress-org/givewp/wp-assets/readme.txt

 = How is Give better than *WooCommerce* for accepting donations on WordPress? =

 We also really like WooCommerce.
 It's hands-down the most robust eCommerce platform for WordPress.
 But that's also the issue.
 Typically you don't need a cart system, shipping, or tax calculations to accept donations.
 On top of that, customizing the plugin's terminology is a daunting task.
 You never want your users to receive an "invoice" for the donation "product" they "purchased".
 Rather, you'd like for them to receive a receipt for the donation they gave.
 WooCommerce can do donations, but it isn't what it does best.

+== Screenshots ==

+1. The donation fields as a responsive modal pop-up

+2. A sample stylized Give form

+3. Bar graph charting

+4. Multi-level donations

+== Upgrade Notice ==
+Version 0.8 is the first release of Give

 == Changelog ==